Mediagone/doctrine-specifications/README.md

 ### <a name="readmodels"></a>Read models

-Retrieving data through dedicated classes, instead of entities might be very powerful (if we don't need to update the entity), because it speeds up complex queries (it limits the number of hydrated objects) and allow to flatten relations.
+Retrieving data through dedicated classes, instead of entities might be very powerful (if we don't need to update the entity), because it speeds up complex queries (it limits the number of hydrated objects) and allows to flatten relations.

 Let's take these two basic entities:
 ```php